poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Demonstrate a simple pre-coded flashing LED with a Morse Code message (ie. Go go go!) and ask students to decode it using the Morse Code decoder

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Demonstrate turning the LED on and off using ArduBlock then ask student to manipulate the length of time the LED is on and off.

 ## Independent Practice
 Student practicing different letters to code.